sophiewigmore/bom/README.md

 #### Conclusions

+**Time Averages for Scanning**
+* Syft on a pre-built image: 4.8062s
+* Syft on application source code: 0.7624s
+* Tern on a pre-built image: 136.4412s

+**Tern**
+* We generated both a Tern-specific SPDX JSON file, as well as a "true" SPDX JSON file.
+* It appears that while neither have *all* of the metadata we are looking for, the "true" SPDX format has the least.
+  * It does not have CPEs, SHAs, and layer paths

 **Syft**
 * The JSON output of Syft is NOT CycloneDX format, but rather it's a superset of all metadata that can be retrieved.
-* The real CycloneDX format from Syft (XML) is missing some information like CPEs, hashes, and layer locations.
+* The real CycloneDX format from Syft (XML) is missing some information.
+  * It does not have CPEs, SHAs, and layer paths

 * [This issue](https://github.com/CycloneDX/cyclonedx-cli) on Syft looks like a request for what we might want